-Although my time in Mumbai was all about recovering from jet leg, I did explore the busy streets.
+Although my time in Mumbai was all about recovering from jet lag, I did explore the busy streets.
 The highlight, fittingly, was discovering Mumbai’s signature cocktail at the Taj Mahal Palace Hotel.
 As I found out, the From the Harbour Since 1933 cocktail is well worth seeking it out.

 Taj Mahal Palace Hotel

 Stumbling on the Taj Mahal Palace Hotel and its signature cocktail was a combination of curiosity and retreat.
 We set out to see the Gateway of India and in the process found that half of the country was doing the same.
-It was the start of a national holiday and it felt like everyone descended on the this spot as their choice destination.
+It was the start of a national holiday and it felt like everyone descended on this spot as their choice destination.